Grant Opportunities for Schools

 The Good Sports Foundation believes in the positive impact that sports and physical activity can have in a child’s life.
 They partner with the sporting goods industry to provide athletic gear, apparel and footwear to youth organizations like schools.
 Through a Good Sports Foundation grant, your school can get the gear it needs, reduce overall costs and create new opportunities in physical activity for the students you serve.

-The Game Changer Grant is offered by Action Based Learning to encourage schools to join their mission and reach those children in the most need.
+Action Based Learning encourages schools to join their mission and reach those children in the most need.
 Their Action Based Learning Labs and Kinesthetic Classrooms can help your school improve students’ health, wellness and education, all through movement.
 This active learning environment can lead to higher test scores, improved behavior and more engaged students.

 Youth Garden Grants